santisq/PSTree/docs/en-US/Get-PSTree.md

 ### -Path

 Specifies a path to one or more locations.
 Wildcards are accepted.
-The default location is the current directory (`.`).
+The default location is the current directory (`$PWD`).

 ```yaml
 Type: String[]